jvde-github/AIS-catcher/README.md

 ```
 ### SoapySDR

-In general we recommend to use the built-in drivers for supported SDR supported devices.
+In general we recommend to use the built-in drivers for supported SDR  devices.
 However, AIS-catcher also supports a wide variety of other devices via the [SoapySDR library](https://github.com/pothosware/SoapySDR/wiki) which is an independent SDR support library.
 SoapySDR is not included by default in the standard build.
 To enable SoapySDR support follow the build instructions as per below but replace the ```cmake``` call with:
 ```console
 cmake .. -DSOAPYSDR=ON
 ```
-The result is that AIS-catcher adds a few additional "devices" to the device list (```-l```) - a generic SOAPYSDR device and one device for each receiving channel for each device, e.g. with one RTL-SDR dongle connected this would look like:
+The result is that AIS-catcher adds a few additional "devices" to the device list (```-l```) - a generic SOAPYSDR device and one device for all receiving channels for each device, e.g. with one RTL-SDR dongle connected this would look like:
 ```
 Found 3 device(s):
 0: Realtek, RTL2838UHIDIR, SN: 00000001